Last updated: Aug-27-2023

 - URL and SDK code ready to copy and paste directly to your code.

-- Ability to update the default preview image to something from your own Media Library.
+- The ability to update the default preview image to something from your own product environment.

 Below are some examples of using the following named transformations that have been defined for the Cloudinary